-- Function keys are multipurpose keys and their function is controlled by the operating system. - Typewriter keys are similar to a standard typewriter.
-Their function is controlled by the software. - Control keys move the cursor on the screen and do programmed control functions.
-The movement and functions depend upon the application used. - Numeric keypad is arranged like a calculator to help when typing numbers.
+- The function keys are multipurpose keys and their function is controlled by the operating system. - The typewriter keys are similar to a standard typewriter.
+Their function is controlled by the software. - The control keys move the cursor on the screen and do programmed control functions.
+The movement and functions depend upon the application used. - The numeric keypad is arranged like a calculator to help when typing numbers.